jazzband/django-dbbackup/docs/installation.rst

 .. note::

     This configuration uses filesystem storage, but you can use any storage supported by Django API.
-See `storage` for more information about it.
+See `Storage settings`_ for more information about it.

+.. _`Storage settings`: storage.html

 Testing that everything worked